-- d.
-The Student Loans Company (SLC) data.26 - e.
-The National Pupil Database (NPD) provided by the Department for Education.27 - f.
-Income Deprivation Affecting Children (IDACI) and Index of Multiple Deprivation (IMD) quintiles are produced by the Ministry of Housing, Communities and Local Government (MHCLG)28 and are merged with the ILR and DDB records.
+- c.
+The Student Alternative (SA) record, collected by the Designated Data Body (DDB). - d.
+The Student Loans Company (SLC) data.23 - e.
+The National Pupil Database (NPD) provided by the Department for Education. - f.
+Income Deprivation Affecting Children (IDACI) and Index of Multiple Deprivation (IMD) quintiles are produced by the Ministry of Housing, Communities and Local Government (MHCLG) and are merged with the ILR and DDB records.